nikgalkin/azula/README.md

-# Azula a registry manipulator
+# Azula a docker registry manipulator

 Basically, I created this repo to play with a clean architecture design pattern.
 But nevertheless, there are some useful functions like deleting tags from the remote registry by picking them interactively, thx to [go-survey](https://github.com/go-survey/survey) for it :]